marca116/IFT6759/README.md

 5_query_missing_questions_entities_info.py : Fetch the corresponding wikipedia article title and url for every entities flagged as missing in qald_9_train_missing_entities_ids.txt and qald_10_test_missing_entities_ids.txt.
 Save as qald_9_train_missing_entities_ids_with_urls.txt qald_10_test_missing_entities_ids_with_urls.txt.

+6_extract_all_unique_entities.py : Go through all questions in both the qald9 and qald10 dataset and save all the unique entities present in the questions (not the answers) in qald_unique_entities.txt.

+7_query_unique_entities_info.py : Go through all the entities in qald_unique_entities.txt and download all of the wikidata object's information (except the claims).
+Save each in json format in the qald_unique_entities_info folder.

+8_add_properties_and_relations_to_entities.py : Go through all the emtotoes in the qald_unique_entities_info folder and download all of their properties and relations (properties and relations (claims) directly attatched to the entities + external relations linking in (only the name of the relation).
+Add all this information to the already existing .json files in the folder.

 # Modify LCQuad2 dataset

 1_download_covered_entities_wiki_articles_json.py : Download all the full wikipedia articles in plaintext for each url located in vital_articles_entities_2019.csv (created in vital article section).
 Add each article as a json file in the folder "vital_articles_wiki_extract".